wigy/chronicles_of_grunt/README.md

 ### Done

+* Move non-task files from tasks-directory to lib-directory.
+* Test for `usage`-task.

 ### Not Yet Done

-* Move non-task files from tasks-directory to lib-directory.
 * Split actual tasks to separate files.

 ## Future Ideas